pallets/click/docs/arguments.rst

 Arguments work similarly to :ref:`options <options>` but are positional.
 They also only support a subset of the features of options due to their syntactical nature.
-Click will also not attempt to document arguments for you and wants you to document them manually in order to avoid ugly help pages.
+Click will also not attempt to document arguments for you and wants you to :ref:`document them manually <documenting-arguments>` in order to avoid ugly help pages.

 Basic Arguments
 ---------------